twilio/video-quickstart-ios/README.md

 1. Install [CocoaPods 1.0.0+](https://guides.cocoapods.org/using/getting-started.html).

 1. Run `pod install` from the root directory of this project.
-CocoaPods will install `TwilioVideo.framework` and then set up a `.xcworkspace`.
+CocoaPods will install `TwilioVideo.framework` and then set up an `xcworkspace`.

 1. Open `VideoQuickStart.xcworkspace`.

-Note: You may need to update the CocoaPods [Master Spec Repo](https://github.com/CocoaPods/Specs) by running `pod repo update master` in order to fetch the latest specs of TwilioVideo.
+Note: You may need to update the CocoaPods [Master Spec Repo](https://github.com/CocoaPods/Specs) by running `pod repo update master` in order to fetch the latest specs for TwilioVideo.

 ### Manual Integration